meghakprasad/Book_Donation_Application/README.md

 3. Install XAMPP (Mysql database is used)

 		https://www.apachefriends.org/
 4. PHP is used in the back end.
-(Bookapp folder contains all the php files).
+(Bookapp folder contains all the PHP files).
 5. Add the Bookapp PHP Folder inside htdocs folder in XAMPP.
 6. SDK used is Android 12(API Level 31)
 7. Pixel 4 Emulator is used.
-8. Minimum requirement of android version is Android 4.4 (Kit kat)
+8. Minimum requirement Android version to run the app is Android 4.4 (Kit-kat)
-9. Open the BookApp in your Android studio and replace the IP Address in every java file with your IP Address.
+9. Open the BookApp in your Android studio and replace the IP Address in every Java file with your IP Address.
-10. To check your IP Address open command prompt and enter the below command.
+10. To check your IP Address open the command prompt and enter the below command.
+11. Run the XAMPP first then run the app

     For Windows